Victor-Kola/hangman/README.md

 File structure of the project - There is a file for each milestone and we aim to bring it all together in the end.
 License information - There is no license it is free for all.

+We have updated milestone 3 to create two functions that wil ask our user for their input and check if their input is in the random word we have generated.
+What we have learned so far is how to convert words to lowercase, define functions and also utilising while and for loops.